“THE GATES HAVE BEEN SAVED”

-This website was set up for one object only; To save the Patent Shaft Gates from the
+This website was set up for one object only; To gain local support and save the Patent Shaft Gates from the “Scrap yard”.

-I am delighted to say that with enormous support, locally,
+I am delighted to say that with enormous support not only locally & Nationally

-Nationally and “totally unexpected” areas of the world the website has achieved its Goal.
+but also from “totally unexpected” areas of the world, the website has played it’s part and achieved its Goal.

 The Patent Shaft Gates